Insights Library

 • Set Max Learning Queue Size to around 5 to avoid overloading concurrent new cards.

-• Learning and revising phases distribute work so each session stays focused.
+• Learning and revising phases distribute work so retrieval quality stays high.

 Takeaway